cysecud/owsm/README.md

 }
 ```

-Then we check that the request was successful
+2 - We check that the request was successful

 ```bash
 curl -X GET 'http://localhost:8081/data'
 ```

-Next, we will use the ***/query*** endpoint of opawrap to make a query.
+3 - Next, we will use the ***/query*** endpoint of opawrap to make a query.
 In this example the input has to be a JSON with a user.
 The counter.rego policy allowes the access only if the user is ***fabio***